Skip to main content English

 Discovery, development, and clinical assessment of novel biomarkers and clinical decision support systems.

-Focus areas include nuclear medicine, oncological, and cardiovascular diseases.
+Primary focus areas include nuclear imaging and cardiovascular disease.

 Techniques, methods & infrastructure